Best Sites to Find Free Podcast Sound Effects

 A soundboard is basically a bunch of buttons that each are programmed to play a specific track— in this case, a short track of a sound effect.
 You can buy a stand alone soundboard, but often they come as part of an audio mixer setup. πŸŽ›οΈ

-There is also computer software that functions as a soundboard.
+There is also computer software that functions as a soundboard (and a mixer).

-Of course you can also just click play on any kind of media player on your computer if you want.
-This just does not always get picked up well by production microphones during recording, plus you will probably have to edit out the “click” sound from when you clicked play. 🀫
+Of course you can also just click play on any kind of audio media player on your computer if you want.
+These sounds just do not always get picked up well by production microphones during recording, plus you will probably have to edit out the “click” sound from when you clicked play. 🀫

 Editing

 The other way you can add sound effects to your episode is to do it after recording, in the editing process.
-You probably have a long to-do list for your editing: clipping interview content, mixing audio, maybe even editing video.
+You probably have a long to-do list for your editing that already takes a lot of time: adding music, clipping interview content, mixing audio, maybe even editing video.
 But on the that to-do list you would add “inserting sound effect tracks.” πŸ˜…

 Sound Effects Double Meaning